andersonjake1988/peak.gas/README.md

 ### Arguments of extract.peaks

+-   **directory** The path to the directory (folder) that the function will process.
+Defaults to user selection window
 -   **cut.off:** this argument sets the value to indicate the start and the end each peak. (essentially where to set the baseline of the peaks).
 Defaults to 2